Hire freelance 3D rendering services & 3D designers for your company

 HDR rendering

-Without HDR rendering, a standard display’s contrast ratio clips dark areas to black and bright areas to white.
+Without HDR rendering, a standard display’s contrast ratio clips dark areas to black and bright regions to white.
 HDR uses tone mapping and other techniques to display a higher dynamic range.
 This preserves details even in the brightest whites and darkest darks.
 HDR also uses surface luminosity to increase the overall feeling of brightness in an object or scene.

 Read more about HDR rendering!
 Cad Crowd’s real-time 3D rendering pros can work with you on your HDR 3D rendering project.